open/close all folders

 - Possibly justified in that this is Fester Addams of The Addams Family we're talking about.
 He's not putting them in a flashlight, he's putting them in his mouth, which lights them.
 How long could you sit there with a lightbulb in your mouth while fighting aliens?

-- Halo, where the humans possess technology enabling interstellar travel, creation of AIs from the brains of humans, and cryogenic storage and revival of people, yet cannot make flashlights capable of lasting much more than the usual ten seconds, or even providing enough light to do anything other than give away your location to other players (play co-op and notice how much light reaches your partner's eyes compared to your own; this is how Real Life flashlights work, but for gameplay purposes it's useless).
-Actually made worse in Halo 2 - Master Chief gets an infinite flashlight, however it automatically turns off after about four or five seconds if he uses it while in an area with any level of light above "pitch black" (meaning you only really get to use it for that twenty-foot stretch of tunnel in New Mombasa).
-His Covenant counter-part, the Arbiter, has no flashlight at all, which can be particularly annoying considering his levels tend to be much darker than the Chief's.
+- In Halo: Combat Evolved, the humans possess technology enabling interstellar travel, creation of AIs from the brains of humans, and cryogenic storage and revival of people, yet cannot make flashlights capable of lasting much more than the usual ten seconds, or even providing enough light to do anything other than give away your location to other players (play co-op and notice how much light reaches your partner's eyes compared to your own; this is how flashlights work in reality, but for gameplay purposes it's useless).

-- Except for the most recent installment.
+- The Aliens vs. Predator games are also worthy of mention.
+Despite giving you a flashlight, flares and nightvision, none of them last more than a minute, except for the most recent installment.
 You get an Infinite Flashlight, but now flares last for less time than it takes to empty a pulse rifle magazine.

 - The first game in the series, actually, allows unlimited use of night vision.
 It does disable your motion tracker, though.

 - The Crysis nanosuit has a night vision set which last sixty seconds or so.
 Crysis 2 combines night vision and infrared vision into "nanovision", which also helps see through dust and smoke.
 It draws from the same energy bar as Cloak and Armor Mode, lasting around 45 seconds from a full charge.

-- The Interactive Fiction title Zork has an electric lantern with a battery generous enough to finish the game with if you knew what you were doing.
-However its battery is finite and leaving it on when not needed will eventually run it down.
-This is a especially large problem since, unlike in other games, proceeding into darkened areas unaided is impossible, because more than 3 turns in the dark will get you eaten by a Grue.
+- Zork has an electric lantern with a battery generous enough to finish the game with if you know what you're doing.
+Its battery is finite and leaving it on when not needed will eventually run it down.
+This is an especially large problem since, unlike in other games, proceeding into darkened areas unaided is impossible, because more than three turns in the dark will get you eaten by a Grue.
 Fortunately, Zork is usually kind enough to give you some kind of alternative light source ... though these tend to show up only very late in the game (Zork II) or be very easy to lose (Zork I and III).

 - Hilariously, Sorceror, set in the Zork Universe, has a potion that lets you see in the dark, and works perfectly as described.
 However, Grues have no problem with being seen...